deepppl/evaluation/README.md

 python test_accuracy.py --backend stan
 ```

-To compare speed of our backends compared to Stan you can use the `test_speed.py` script.
+To compare the speed of our backends with Stan, you can use the `test_speed.py` script.

 ```
 python test_speed.py --help